miekg/gitopper/README.md

 * `FREEZE`: everything is running, but we're not tracking upstream.
 * `ROLLBACK`: everything is running, but we're not tracking upstream *and* we're pinned to an older commit.
-* `BROKEN`: something is broken, we're still tracking upstream.
+* `BROKEN`: something with the service is broken, we're still tracking upstream.

 State transitions: